Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

    spark.memory.offHeap.enabled                   false
    spark.oap.cache.strategy                       guava
    spark.sql.oap.fiberCache.memory.manager        offheap
+   # according to the resource of cluster
+   spark.executor.memoryOverhead                  50g
    # equal to the size of executor.memoryOverhead
    spark.sql.oap.fiberCache.offheap.memory.size   50g
-   # according to the resource of cluster
-   spark.executor.memoryOverhead                  50g
    # for parquet fileformat, enable binary cache
    spark.sql.oap.parquet.binary.cache.enabled     true
    # for orc fileformat, enable binary cache
-   spark.sql.oap.orc.binary.cache.enable          true
+   spark.sql.oap.orc.binary.cache.enabled          true
    ```

-   Change `spark.sql.oap.fiberCache.offheap.memory.size` based on the availability of DRAM capacity to cache data.
+   ***NOTE***: Change `spark.sql.oap.fiberCache.offheap.memory.size` based on the availability of DRAM capacity to cache data, and its size is equal to `spark.executor.memoryOverhead`

 2. Launch Spark ***ThriftServer***

    Launch Spark Thrift Server, and use the Beeline command line tool to connect to the Thrift Server to execute DDL or DML operations.
 The data cache will automatically take effect for Parquet or ORC file sources.

    The rest of this section will show you how to do a quick verification of cache functionality.
-It will reuse the database metastore created in the [Working with Data Source Cache Index](#Working-with-SQL-Index) section, which creates the `oap_test` table definition.
+It will reuse the database metastore created in the [Working with SQL Index](#Working-with-SQL-Index) section, which creates the `oap_test` table definition.
 In production, Spark Thrift Server will have its own metastore database directory or metastore service and use DDL's through Beeline for creating your tables.

    When you run ```spark-shell``` to create the `oap_test` table, `metastore_db` will be created in the directory where you ran '$SPARK_HOME/bin/spark-shell'. ***Go to that directory*** and execute the following command to launch Thrift JDBC server and run queries.